stavkl/linguistics-for-nlp/_posts/2020-09-21-getting-the-life.md

 **Trivia break!**
 There is a **single** concept/meaning that is conveyed by a **bound morpheme in English** and a **free morpheme in Hebrew** (it's usually the other way around!), can you find it?
 Hint in the comments.

-Another major challenge in segmenting Hebrew is that some morphemes are covert (due to morpho-phonolog
+Another major challenge in Hebrew is that some morphemes are covert (due to orthographic rules, and cannot be recovered from the surface form alone

 ### Working through the challenges to find... more challenges...
 The widely-accepted conclusion is that in order to parse Hebrew correctly we must first segment each word to its composing morphemes as part of necessary pre-processing, and then we can continue with the regular pipeline like we do for English.